 The families we talked to generously shared their ideas on connecting and caring for each other in tough times.
 They also told us about some of the things that can get in the way of family connection.
-Definition of 'parent' Emerging Minds acknowledges that families come in many forms.
-For the purposes of easy reading, the term 'parent' encompasses the biological, adoptive, foster and kinship carers of a child, as well as individuals who have chosen to take up primary or shared responsibility in raising that child.
 What can get in the way of family connection?